And the emotional, mental, physical and financial cost to staff.

 NOTE: The “for some reason” is more systemic than this and many other TMs realize.
 I had to chase my money CONSTANTLY.

-Pret had to settle two class action lawsuits in NY within 4 years on wage issues.
+Pret had to settle two class action lawsuits in NY within 4 years on WAGE THEFT.
 In the UK people never do a Class Action, but it would be high time for Pret staff to go to court on wage issues!

 MS: “Team members should smile at customers and may not work when ill, as team member was coughing whilst serving me and was therefore not feeling cheerful enough to smile that day.”